Australia's best cyber courses

 A graduate certificate is the shortest university course you can do that provides a formal qualification.

-- The 4-unit length is substantial but also allows you to finish in less than a year of part-time study.
+- A 3 or 4 unit course is substantial but also allows you to finish in much less than a year of part-time study.

 - You earn a recognised cybersecurity qualification, which can add significant value to your resume.